 1. The 100k Switcharoo

-You take a Mai Linh or Vinasun taxi to somewhere in Vietnam and the fare is 100k Dong.
-At your destination you hand Taxi Driver Nguyen a 100k Dong note.
+You take a Mai Linh or Vinasun taxi from the airport to District 1 and the fare is 200k Dong.
+At your destination you hand Taxi Driver Nguyen a 200k Dong note.
 Wait where is the scam?

 You just got scammed in Vietnam.
 I fell for this scam within 20 minutes of arriving in Saigon.